nordic-institute/X-Road/doc/terms_x-road_docs.md

 - Manages Contract Negotiation and Transfer Processes
 - Enables Dataset sharing

-The term Connector may be used as an equivalent term in dataspace protocol contexts.
+The term Connector may be used as an equivalent term in Dataspace Protocol contexts.

+In X-Road context, a Participant Agent replaces the component previously known as a Security Server.

 ### Registry

-A system that maintains the authoritative state of Participants and their technical endpoints within a Dataspace.
+A system that maintains the authoritative state of Participants and their Participant Agents within a Dataspace.

+In X-Road context, a Registry replaces the component previously known as a Central Server.

 ### Registry Proxy

 A component that distributes or relays Registry configuration.

+In X-Road context, a Registry Proxy replaces the component previously known as a Configuration Proxy.

 ### Information System